-The customer deposits constitute 79% of the liabilities.
-The savings deposits grew by 12% and the current accounts increased by 17% from previous year contributing to the total increase of 11% in customer deposits.
-The Bank issued subordinated bonds of RO 50 million in April 2012 to provide additional capital to fund the Bank's growth.
+The customer deposits constitute 92% of the liabilities.
+The savings deposits grew by 22%, the current accounts increased by 16% and the term deposits increased by 44% from previous year contributing to the total increase of 28% in customer deposits.
+The Bank issued subordinated bonds of RO 50 million in April 2012 with a tenor of 61 months, which is part of the Tier-2 capital, to fund the Bank's growth.
 The loans are funded entirely from the customers' deposits.